openmrs/openmrs-module-allergyapi/README.md

 Contribute
 ---
+OpenMRS is a highly active and engaged open-source community who would love to have more help!
 To contribute to APIs like this and more, sign up for an OpenMRS ID in the following link:

 https://openmrs.org/